th-hock/EgoSmartHeaterRS485/README.md

 The [protocol description](https://github.com/th-hock/EgoSmartHeaterRS485/blob/main/extras/Protocol%2090.60034.744_001_1.pdf) document contains a description of all the registers.

 Some important functions:
-- setPowerNominalValue: Activate the heater in manual mode, to switch it to a specific power consumption.
+- **setPowerNominalValue**: Activate the heater in manual mode, to switch it to a specific power consumption.
-- setHomeTotalPower: Activate the heater in automatic mode.
+- **setHomeTotalPower**: Activate the heater in automatic mode.
 Provide the current metering value of a two-way meter.
 Negative values will cause the heater to be turned on.
-- getRelaisStatus: Get current power consumption.
+- **getRelaisStatus**: Get current power consumption.
 Multiply the Relais-Status value by 500 to get the current power consumption of the heater.

 Renew the activation at least every 60 seconds.
 Otherwise the heater is automatically turned off.